 FINRA examiners conduct periodic Statutory Disqualification examinations to ensure compliance with supervisory conditions set forth in the agreed heightened plan of supervision.
 FINRA classifies individuals and members subject to disqualification into three tiers with corresponding examination requirements.

 Tier I generally consists of individuals and members subject to disqualification because of securities or commodities-related misconduct including crimes described in Section 15(b)(4) of the Exchange Act.

 Disqualified members and persons in Tiers I and II are subject to periodic examination.
-District Office staff has discretion to conduct more frequent or additional SD examinations if it believes that more frequent examinations are appropriate, for example because of past violations of the approved terms and conditions.
+FINRA staff has discretion to conduct more frequent or additional SD examinations if warranted.

-Tier III consists of those individuals and members subject to disqualification that were permitted to associate or remain as a member without any special supervision.
+Tier III consists of those individuals and members subject to disqualification that were permitted to associate or remain as a member without any plan of heightened supervision.
 There are no special examination requirements associated with this class of disqualified persons and members.